 42. The Man Who Played With Fire by Jan Stocklassa

 Stieg Larsson is world-renowned for his Millennium trilogy starring Lisbeth Salander.
 Yet the late author was working on something even bigger before his untimely death: a no-holds-barred investigation of the Swedish prime minister’s assassination in 1986.
 Years later, journalist Jan Stocklassa took up his mantle and delved back into the case, which Larsson had linked to the far-right activities.
 Stocklassa’s exciting discoveries in this new book prove him just as worthy a detective as Larsson, and definitely one to watch as he continues putting the pieces together.

 43. Catch and Kill by Ronan Farrow

-And for our final true crime entry, we have the much-anticipated Catch and Kill — Ronan Farrow’s tell-all account of his years chasing Harvey Weinstein, and the arduous process of publishing the movement-sparking article about him.
+Here we have the much-anticipated Catch and Kill — Ronan Farrow’s tell-all account of his years chasing Harvey Weinstein, and the arduous process of publishing the movement-sparking article about him.
 (The book’s title refers to the media practice of buying a story just to bury it, which Weinstein employed to prevent NBC coverage of his crimes.)
 In any case, Farrow — no stranger to morally gray celebrities — here goes after Weinstein with the tenacity of a bloodhound, uncovering even more shocking revelations and turning Catch and Kill into a veritable real-life thriller.
 Yet he still manages to keep the main focus on what really matters: the women involved, their stories, and the justice they deserve.